+NAME OF THE STATES OF THE STATE OF THE STATE

+NAVSPECWARCOM

-SEAL Delivery Vehicle Teams SEAL Delivery Vehicle Teams are specially trained SEALs and support personnel who conduct undersea operations from SDVs, Dry Deck Shelters, and the Advanced SEAL Delivery System.
+SEAL Delivery Vehicle Teams

+SEAL Delivery Vehicle Teams are specially trained SEALs and support personnel who conduct undersea operations from SDVs and Dry Deck Shelters.
 DDS deliver SDVs and specially trained forces from modified submarines.
-When teamed with their host submarines, the ASDS and SDV platforms provide the most clandestine maritime delivery capability in the world.
+When teamed with their host submarines, SDV platforms provide the most clandestine maritime delivery capability in the world.

 NAVAL SPECIAL WARFARE COMMAND

 Maritime Surface Platforms

 Rigid-hull Inflatable Boat

 The Rigid-hull Inflatable Boat performs short-range insertion and extraction of SOF, limited coastal patrol, and interdiction and reconnaissance.
-The RIB is a high performance combatant craft that is air transportable by C-5 Galaxy, C-17 Globemaster and C-130 Hercules aircraft, and it can be air dropped from C-130 or larger military aircraft.
+The RHIB is a high performance combatant craft that is air transportable by C-5 Galaxy, C-17 Globemaster and C-130 Hercules aircraft, and it can be air dropped from C-130 or larger military aircraft.
 Each craft is manned by a crew of three Special Warfare Combatant-craft Crewmen and can carry eight SOF personnel.

 MK V Special Operations Craft

 The MK V Special Operations Craft performs medium-range infiltration and extraction of SOF, limited coastal patrol and interdiction in low to medium threat environments.
 The MK V SOC is a high performance combatant craft sized to permit air deployment aboard C-5 aircraft.
 Each craft is manned by a crew of five Special Warfare Combatant-craft Crewmen and can carry 16 SOF personnel.

-Special Operations Craft - Riverine
+Special Operations Craft-Riverine

 The Special Operations Craft-Riverine performs short-range insertion and extraction of SOF in riverine and littoral environments.
 The SOC-R is a high performance craft sized to permit air transport aboard C-130 or larger military aircraft.
 Each craft is manned by a crew of four Special Warfare Combatant-craft Crewmen and can carry eight SOF personnel.

-NAVSPECWARCOM Undersea Platforms Advanced SEAL Delivery System ASDS is the first long-range, dry combat submersible system designed to clandestinely insert and extract Special Operations forces and their combat gear in a full range of threat environments.
-ASDS transports SOF in a climate controlled environment, reducing the physical risk to the Operators and maximizing their ability to conduct the mission once they've arrived at the objective area.
+NAVSPECWARCOM Undersea Platforms SEAL Delivery Vehicle (SDV) USSOCOM Fact Book SEAL Delivery Vehicle (SDV) The MK VIII MOD 1 SEAL Delivery Vehicle (SDV) is a free-flooding wet submersible designed for undersea special operations including direct action, hydrographic reconnaissance and insertion/extraction of SEALs.
+It uses a Doppler Navigation Sonar and forward-looking obstacle avoidance sonar to navigate through the water and an underwater telephone with secure, unsecure and data modes to communicate.
+SDVs can be inserted into the water via a DDS-equipped submarine, MK V SOC or surface ships.
 MK VIII MOD SEAL Delivery Vehicle and Dry Deck Shelter The Dry Deck Shelter is a floodable pressure vessel carried by a host submarine for undersea operations.
 A minimum crew of six Navy divers operates the controls for flooding, draining and pressurizing the DDS.
 Host submarine provides the DDS with electrical power and high-pressure air.
-The DDS can be used to launch and recover a SEAL Delivery Vehicle or to conduct mass swimmer lock-out/lockin operations utilizing SEALs and Combat Rubber Raiding Craft (CRRC).
-The divers who operate the DDS control and assist in all launch and recovery operations.
+The DDS can be used to launch and recover a SEAL Delivery Vehicle or to conduct mass swimmer lock-out/lock-in operations utilizing SEALs and Combat Rubber Raiding Craft (CRRC).
+The divers who operate the DDS control assist in all launch and recovery operations.